AmaniIslam/myshell/README.md

 Anything else will return an error...

-Parsing algorithm - using a while loop
+Parsing algorithm - using one input while loop
+Using the read() function will read and store the bytes that have been read in ssize_t nBytes.
+It will also take the buffer array which has been allocated a fix size 1024 bytes

 3.3 issue where it only works when the thing is not ran as the first command it lists everything in the thing